funktionswerk/hapi-i18n/README.md

 The configuration options are passed directly to mashpie's i18n module.
 To get the full list of available options see [mashpie/i18n-node](https://github.com/mashpie/i18n-node).
 The default locale is the first locale found in the list, in this example "de".

 ## Define Resources
-The requested language is specified by a path parameter *languageCode* in your resource urls (Mozilla style):
+The requested language is specified by a path parameter *languageCode* in your resource urls:

 ```js
 server.route({